Find Affordable College Courses

 Read More…

 A rank of #5 on this year’s list means Southern Connecticut State University is a great place for journalism students working on their bachelor’s degree.
-Located in the medium-sized city of New Haven, SCSU is a public college with a medium-sized student population.
+Located in the medium-sized city of New Haven, SCSU is a public school with a medium-sized student population.

 Best Journalism Colleges in the New England Region